masgalascharles/Snake-DQN-From-Scratch/README.md

 - Epsilon-greedy exploration

 ## Attempt #2
-I discovered I could use my GPU for training very easily using CuPy.
+I discovered I could use CuPy to speed up the training process.
+CuPy is a very simple transition from NumPy, except it allows operations on the GPU for significantly faster results.

 Network: